 Unlike bone broth, which is made from bones, chicken broth is traditionally made using a whole chicken or the meaty parts of the chicken.
 It simmers for a shorter period of time and has a delicate flavor.
 The recipe below also includes onion, garlic, and herbs which improve the flavor of the broth and give it an element of richness.

 Tips for good broth

 If you can boil water, you can make good chicken broth.
 The process is both simple and straightforward.
 Yet, there takes some nuance and skill to make a homemade chicken broth.

 - Scrub the chicken with salt.
 Scrubbing the chicken with coarse salt helps to dislodge any bits of debris from the chicken's skin that could muddy the flavor of the broth.
 This is especially important if you're using a pasture-raised chicken from a local farm, as they tend to have more debris (such as small feathers) attached to the bird.

 - Boil it twice, discarding the first broth.
 While it seems wasteful to boil the bird, discard the broth, and boil it again, this process produces particularly good results.
 Blanching the bird improves the flavor and clarity.
 If you skip this step, your broth may be muddy in flavor and appearance.

 - Skim any foam that rises to the surface.
-When you boil a raw chicken, you'll find that a gray foamy substances floats to the surface of the pot.
+When you boil a raw chicken, you'll find that a gray foamy substance floats to the surface of the pot.
 This scum is made up of protein and fats, and it can introduce off-flavors to your broth.
-Removing it improves the broths flavor and its color and clarity.
+Removing it improves the broth's flavor and color and clarity.

 - Add most vegetables and herbs at the end.
 With the exception of onion and garlic, you should add most vegetables and herbs toward the end of cooking.
 If you add them at the beginning, they can make your broth taste overcooked, bitter, and unpleasant.